SWRS109C May 2011 – December 2016 CC110L

 X and P devices and TMDX development-support tools are shipped against the following disclaimer:

 "Developmental product is intended for internal evaluation purposes."

 TI device nomenclature also includes a suffix with the device family name.
-This suffix indicates the package type (for example, PZP) and temperature range (for example, T).
-Figure 8-1 provides a legend for reading the complete device name for any family member.
+This suffix indicates the package type (for example, RGP) and the temperature range (for example, blank is the default commercial temperature range).

-The following documents describe the MSP430FR5739-EP MCU.
-Copies of these documents are available on www.ti.com.
+The following documents describe the CC110L transceiver.
+Copies of these documents are available on the Internet at www.ti.com.

 All other trademarks are the property of their respective owners.